trywilco/wilco-docs/docs/building-your-quest/actions/github-pr-review.md

   - **person:** (string, required) The name of the bot who is sending the message
   - **approved:** (string, not required) The chat message to be sent when the PR is approved, if not present it will use the response from the AI.
   - **rejected:** (string, not required) The chat message to be sent when the PR is rejected, if not present it will use the response from the AI.
 - **solution:** (string, not required) The solution to the PR.
-This is used to compare the PR with the solution and decide if the PR is correct or not, if not used it will base the solution on the chat instructions.
+A free text which will be used to compare the PR with the solution and decide if the PR is correct or not. if not used it will base the solution on the chat instructions.

 ## Result

 No additional info is added to the global payload outputs.

 ## Usage Example
+### Example
+The `github_pr_review` action is used to approve or reject the PR based on the chat instructions.
+It will let user know they should merge it.
+The message is sent on behalf of the bot `person`.

 ```yaml
 do: